-Trustees' Report for the Year Ended 31 August 2021
+Trustees' Report for the Year Ended 31 August 2022

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2021.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31/08/2022.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.